paulmrest/data-structures-and-algorithms/data-structures/HashTables/ReadMe.md

 ### 2020-08-16

+- Improved implementation.
+HashMap now auto-resizes and has a Count property that reflects the current number of elements in the HashTable.

+### 2020-08-16

-- Initial implementation and tests
+- Initial implementation and tests.